 As you can see below, one of the other things I do in my spare time is run.
 My marathon Personal Record is 3:19:21, set at the Chicago Marathon in October, 2014.
 That time placed me 2,946 out of 40,596 finishers (134 out of 2,017 in my division).
-It also qualifies me for the Boston Marathon by over 10 minutes, so I guess that will be my next marathon (2016).
+It also qualified me for the Boston Marathon by over 10 minutes, which I then ran in April, 2016.

 I much more frequently run half-marathons because that is more sane.
 I set my Personal Record of 1:34:30 at the Geist half marathon in May, 2014.

 Here I am feeling good at 15 miles during my first marathon.